angelosalatino/cso-classifier/README.md

 ### v1.0

-The first version (v1.0) of the CSO Classifier is an implementations of the syntactic module, which was also previously used to support the semi-automatic annotation of proceedings at Springer Nature [[1]](#references).
+The first version (v1.0) of the CSO Classifier is an implementation of the syntactic module, which was also previously used to support the semi-automatic annotation of proceedings at Springer Nature [[1]](#references).
 This classifier aims at syntactically match n-grams (unigrams, bigrams and trigrams) of the input document with concepts within CSO.

 More details about this version of the classifier can be found within:
 > Salatino, A.A., Thanapalasingam, T., Mannocci, A., Osborne, F. and Motta, E. 2018.
 Classifying Research Papers with the Computer Science Ontology.
 ISWC-P&D-Industry-BlueSky 2018 (2018).
 [Read more](http://oro.open.ac.uk/55908/)